Market Analysts see Redbox Entertainment Inc. [RDBX] falling to $1. Time to buy?

 Redbox Entertainment, the original content division of Redbox (NASDAQ: RDBX), today announced it has acquired North American distribution rights to WWII action-drama Come Out Fighting.
 The film stars Kellan Lutz (The Twilight Saga) as Lieutenant Frank Ross, and Michael Jai White (Mortal Kombat: Legacy) as Sergeant AJ ‘Red’ McCarron, and is written and directed by Steve Luke (Operation Seawolf).
 The film will premiere in 2022 and is expected to have a limited theatrical run and be available day-and-date On Demand.

+The results of the trading session contributed to over 38560961 shares changing hands.
+Over the past one week, the price volatility of Redbox Entertainment Inc. stands at 36.64% while the volatility over the past one month is 19.65%.

-Compared to the average trading volume of 22.71M shares, RDBX reached a trading volume of 4026250 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for RDBX stock reached $334.16 million, with 12.62 million shares outstanding.
+Compared to the average trading volume of 22.83M shares, RDBX reached a trading volume of 38560961 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Redbox Entertainment Inc. [RDBX]?